Dutch name: Dutch naming law (surnames)

 In line with Dutch tradition, marriage used to require a woman to precede her maiden name with her husband's name and add a hyphen between the two.
 Thus, when Anna Pietersen married Jan Jansen, she became Anna Jansen-Pietersen.

 However, this did not become her legal name.
 Her legal name did not change at all.
 Passports, and other official documents, continued to name her Anna Pietersen, even though there might have been "spouse of Jan Jansen" added.

 The current law in the Netherlands gives people more freedom: upon marriage within the Netherlands, both partners default to keeping their own surnames, but both are given the choice of using their partner's surname, or a combination of the two.
-For example, if a person called Jansen marries someone called Smit, each partner has the choice to call himself or herself Jansen, Smit, Jansen-Smit or Smit-Jansen.
+For example, if a person called Jansen marries someone called Smit, each partner has the choice to call themselves Jansen, Smit, Jansen-Smit or Smit-Jansen.
 The preferred option will be registered with the municipal registration, without giving up the right to use one's original name, which remains the legal name.
-However, in practice, the standard procedure is that when a woman marries, she either keeps her maiden name or has a double surname, for example, Miss Jansen marries Mr Smit she either chooses to become Mrs Jansen or Mrs Smit-Jansen.
-It is not common to only take the partner's surname.
+However, in practice, the standard procedure is that when a woman marries, she either keeps her maiden name or has a double surname.
+For example, if Miss Jansen marries Mr. Smit, she either chooses to become Mrs. Jansen or Mrs. Smit-Jansen or Mrs. Smit.

 This can cause problems for foreign national females living in the country, as they may be required to present their passport as proof of identification.
 If they changed their surname on marriage, then in municipal records the surname as it appears on their passport takes precedence.
 While name changes due to marriages performed in the Netherlands cannot be processed, it is certainly possible in the Netherlands to process name changes due to marriages performed outside the Netherlands, provided certain conditions are met.
 These conditions are that the marriage must be registered abroad, the application for a name change abroad must be requested on the same date as the marriage date, the changed name must be recorded abroad on a certificate in accordance with the local rules of the foreign country and the marriage and name change, as well as proof of application as of the date of the marriage, must be legalized or apostilled and provided to the Dutch consulate or Dutch municipality upon return to the Netherlands.

 This stems from the fact that international marriages are not necessarily governed by Dutch law but by private international law which is codified in the Netherlands in the Civil Code (Burgerlijk Wetboek), Book No. 10, Private International Law, Title 2 - The Name, Article 24.

 Parents can choose to give their children either their father's or mother's family name, as long as the parents are married or are living together and the father has acknowledged the child.
 The surname of younger siblings must be the same as the surname of the oldest child.